 El Greco’s noble lord

-The Prado Museum has around 40 works by El Greco, including another major work, La Trinidad (The Trinity), as well as the famous La Adoración de los pastores (Adoration of the Shepherds).
+The Prado Museum has around 40 works by El Greco.
+They include another major work, La Trinidad (The Trinity ), as well as the famous La Adoración de los pastores (Adoration of the Shepherds).

 A few Flemish and Italian highlights